JackBorah/get-wow-data/README.md

 I don't think either of these could be fully automated like pulling data if only they supplied it from the api This seems like I ahve to update it by hand. the wowhead page for an item does take a querystring with a bonusId which will return the correct variant of the item

+Provides functions that make requests to specific World of Warcraft API's.